tevador/RandomX/doc/specs.md

 **Argon2d** is a tradeoff-resistant variant of [Argon2](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf), a memory-hard password derivation function.

-**AesGenerator** refers to an AES-based pseudo-random number generator described in chapter 3.2.
+**AesGenerator1R** refers to an AES-based pseudo-random number generator described in chapter 3.2.
 It's initialized with a 512-bit seed value and is capable of producing more than 10 bytes per clock cycle.

+**AesGenerator4R** is a slower but more secure AES-based pseudo-random number generator described in chapter 3.3.
+It's initialized with a 512-bit seed value.

-**AesHash** refers to an AES-based fingerprinting function described in chapter 3.3.
+**AesHash1R** refers to an AES-based fingerprinting function described in chapter 3.4.
 It's capable of processing more than 10 bytes per clock cycle and produces a 512-bit output.

 **BlakeGenerator** refers to a custom pseudo-random number generator described in chapter 3.4.
 It's based on the Blake2b hashing function.